light-tech/LLVM-On-iOS/README.md

 # At Sample project folder:
 cp ~/Download/LLVM-iOS-Simulator LLVM
 ```

-Here, we copy the `LLVM-iOS-Simulator` to build the app and run it on the simulator.
+Here, let us download `LLVM11-iOS-Sim.tar.xz`, extract it and copy the `LLVM-iOS-Simulator` to build the app and run it on the simulator:

 ![Edit the program screenshot](Screenshot1.png)
 ![Interpret the program screenshot](Screenshot2.png)

-Read on for details on how to create and configure your own project.

 ### Known Limitations